 Nice walk in an almost abandoned valley full of interesting travertine formations.

-Except for the nice nature, there are also peculiar travertine formations due to local mineral springs, geyser, ancient towers and several abandoned settlements.
+Except for nice mountains around, it is also interesting due to peculiar travertine formations, mineral springs, geyser, mineral lake, ancient towers and several abandoned settlements.

 It is not possible to explore the whole valley; you have to turn back at the ruins of Zakagori fortress, where is the Georgian border post.